zhullyb/monyhar/monyhar/net/docs/adding_doh_providers.md

 for the criteria and process.

-After following the process, if approved, the addition or modification will be made by a member of the Chromium team.
+After following the process, if approved, the addition or modification will be made by a member of the Monyhar team.

 ## Modifying the DoH provider list

 *** note
-All modifications to the DoH provider list must be accompanied by a request in the Chromium bug tracker in the
+All modifications to the DoH provider list must be accompanied by a request in the Monyhar bug tracker in the
 [DoH component](https://bugs.monyhar.org/p/monyhar/issues/list?q=component:Internals%3ENetwork%3EDoH),
 and that request must be approved by the Chrome team.